freifunk-l3r/readthedocs/docs/l3-master-plan.md

 nodes further away may not need to recalculate all metrics just yet.
 In case the previous node has disappeared from the mesh, all is well, too.
 The new node’s routes will take over.

-# Getting l3roamd ready

-So this is seamless client roaming.
-What are the problems we need to solve for this to work?

-l3roamd needs to be written, of course.
-The biggest pain point being its distributed database.
-We’d like it to contain as little data and require as little management traffic as reasonably possible.
-It is probably fine to forget a client and its routes in case of disappearing nodes.
-We can rediscover these routes.
-It may suffice for only a single node to hold information about a specific client.
-Other nodes would then query the network for the node holding that information.
-This will cause hiccups when roaming from a disappearing node but that may be acceptable.
-Further ideas are welcome!

 # Multiple Client Prefixes